-When new policies are proposed at all levels of governance, they should be analysed from an intersectional perspective that ensures no one is left behind.
+When new policies are proposed at all levels of governance, they should be analysed from an intersectional perspective , taking into account the individual, systemic, institutional and historical dimensions of inequality to ensure that no one is left behind.

-b.
+85 b.
 Anti-racism

 Today, European societies remain deeply racist.
-In such a context, it is not 83 enough to simply not be racist - we must be anti-racist.
-Racism is not only 84 about hate speech and hate crime: it is the systemic discrimination against and 85 oppression of people on the basis of their supposed membership of a particular 86 racial or ethnic group.
-It includes antiziganism, antisemitism\, and 87 islamophobia\.
-It is built through the perpetuation of prejudices, as well as 88 the belief that there are different races and that some races are superior to 89 90 others.
+In such a context, it is not 86 enough to simply not be racist - we must be anti-racist.
+Racism is not only 87 about hate speech and hate crime: it is the systemic discrimination against and 88 oppression of people on the basis of their supposed membership of a particular 89 90 racial or ethnic group.
+It includes antiziganism, antisemitism, and 91 islamophobia.
+It is built through the perpetuation of prejudices, as well as the belief that there are different races and that some races are superior to 92 93 others.
+In the case of antisemitism, this 'belief' has evolved into a world-94 explaining conspiracy ideology which sees all evil in Jews and their destruction 95 as the liberation from evil.
+Antisemitism is a continual presence in society in 96 its entirety and antisemitic attitudes can be found across all groups of 97 society.
+We must always fight antisemitism in all its forms and appearances, 98 including in an anti-racist context.

-European societies are built on the ongoing oppression and discrimination of racialised people\, including Black people, people of colour, Roma and Traveller communities, Muslims, and Jews .
+European societies are built on the ongoing oppression and discrimination of racialised people, including Black people, people of colour, Roma and Traveller communities, Indigenous peoples, Muslims, and Jews .
 Today, racialised people are still second-class citizens in Europe.
 This oppression is visible in the institutions, on the streets, and in culture.
-Racialised people face police violence and are discriminated against in all aspects of life, from job opportunities to access to healthcare and housing.
+Racialised people face police violence and are discriminated against in all aspects of life, from job 104 opportunities to access to healthcare and housing.
+Hate and discrimination with 105 respect to religions and religious individuals and groups also forms an 106 important part in analysing certain social phenomena, including hate crimes, 107 discriminatory acts and anti-religious sentiments, in an anti-racist context.
+108 109 Though they are not related to race and/or ethnicity, they still intersect with other parts of one's identity and are also being unjustly conflated with the 110 111 race and/or ethnicity.
+(See Religion).